 Internships: the RCD hosts an Environment Education Internship for college students.
 The internship primarily supports our Watershed Education program, the Watershed Connection, but interns will also have the opportunity to get involved in other RCD education and conservation projects.
-We are currently seeking interns.
-Click here to download the position description.
+We will be seeking interns again in the fall – download the position description.

 Volunteering: we hold volunteer events at the Tijuana River Valley Community Garden from time to time, such as garden clean-up events and planting projects.
 Check the calendar for upcoming events.
 We can also accommodate teams of volunteers for specific projects.
 Please contact us if you are interested in volunteering.

 Become a Mentor: We are seeking professionals from non-profits, public agencies, and universities to participate as mentors in the SLEWS Program.
 Mentors must commit to attending three field days, as well as a mentor training session.
 Contact us for more information.